Pete Lopez (politician): Career

-Elected to state office
+New York State Assembly

 Lopez was first elected to the State Assembly in November 2006, when he defeated Siena College professor Scott Trees.
 He won a total of 58 percent of the vote on the Republican, Conservative, and Independence party lines.
 Lopez ran uncontested in the November 2008 and November 2010 general elections.
-In 2012 he won from the newly defined 102nd Assembly district.
+In 2012, he was elected to represent the newly defined 102nd Assembly district.

 Lopez supported energy conservation and the development of alternative energy sources in the Mohawk Valley, including wind farms.
 In 2007 he and his staff organized a tour of the Maple Ridge, Fenner, and Madison wind farms in New York state.
 Lopez also supports biodiesel research and development in the state, as well as tourism, family farms, and manufacturing.

 Lopez has fought against the opioid epidemic, sponsoring Laree's Law, which holds drug dealers accountable for the deaths caused by the sale of opioids and other narcotics.
-Lopez has also been vocal about Albany's culture of corruption, and called on fellow lawmakers to strip the pensions of Sheldon Silver and Dean Skelos, who were (in Silver's case, initially) convicted of corruption charges.
-Silver's conviction was overturned by the United States Court of Appeals for the Second Circuit on July 13, 2017.
+Lopez has also been vocal about Albany's culture of corruption; he called on fellow lawmakers to strip the pensions of Sheldon Silver and Dean Skelos, who were both convicted of corruption charges.

 Environmental Protection Agency

 On September 28, 2017, Scott Pruitt, administrator of the U.S. Environmental Protection Agency, named Lopez to be regional administrator for region 2.
 The region 2 office is based in New York City, and its area of responsibility is New York State, New Jersey, Puerto Rico and the United States Virgin Islands.

-Lopez is due to begin his position at the EPA on Oct.
-1, at which point he will resign his assembly seat.
-New York Governor Andrew Cuomo has the responsibility to call a special election for the 102nd district.

-Personal life

-Lopez is a member of the SUNY Cobleskill Foundation Board as well as the Bassett Hospital Board.
-He is a black belt in karate.
+Other community involvement

-He has been a member of an advisory committee on runaway and troubled youth, and Chairman of the Schoharie Main Street Committee.
-He was a founding member of Habitat for Humanity of Schoharie County.
+Lopez has been a member of an advisory committee on runaway and troubled youth and has served as chairman of the Schoharie Main Street Committee.
+He is a founding member of Habitat for Humanity of Schoharie County.
+He has served as a member of the SUNY Cobleskill Foundation Board as well as the Bassett Hospital Board.